armory/docs/content/en/scale-agent/tasks/agent-monitoring.md

 ---
-title: Prometheus Integration
+title: Integrate Prometheus
-linkTitle: Prometheus Integration
-weight: 30
 description: >
   Learn how to configure Prometheus to get metrics from the Armory Agent and display them in a Grafana dashboard.
+aliases:
+   - /armory-enterprise/armory-agent/agent-monitoring/
 ---

 ## Available metrics